mozillazg/ptcpdump/README.md

   * Supports filtering packets by container ID, container name and pod name.
 * Supports using pcap-filter(7) syntax for filtering packets.
 * Directly applies filters in the kernel space.
-* Supports saving captured packets in the PcapNG format for offline analysis with third-party tools such as Wireshark.
+* Supports saving captured packets in the PcapNG format for offline analysis with third-party tools such as Wireshark/tshark/tcpdump.
+* Supports packet capture for network interfaces under the specified network namespace.

 ## Installation